If you do NOT see the Table of Contents frame to the left of this page, then

 (Source: Email from Carroll Ludwick, Co A, 18th Engr Bn)

 If I recall just one squad of us were there in order to be closer to our targets.
 The rest of the company was in Kassel, Germany.
-As you may know Kassel was only a few miles from Rothwestern.
+As you may know Kassel was only a few miles from Rothwesten.

 I did not take pictures back in those days and have lived to regret not doing so.
 But like so many I spent my free time at movies and drinking German beer.